CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/SafeHaven5.1.0-Release-Notes.md

 ### New Features and Enhancements
 This is a feature release based on [SafeHaven 5.0.1](SafeHaven5.0.1-Release-Notes.md) with the following new features:
 - Add support to use Microsoft Azure as disaster recovery data center.
-Please refer to the [SafeHaven KBs](../) for more detailed documentation on the "DR to Azure" use case.
+Please refer to the [SafeHaven Azure KBs](../SafeHaven 5 CLC to Azure/master-clc-azure.md) for more detailed documentation on the "DR to Azure" use case.
 - Introduce a new job system

 It also comes with a number of bug fixes such as